ASPP/pelita_template/README.md

 - **food relocation**: a ghost casts a shadow of **2** square around itself.
 Food pellets that stay in the shadow of a ghost for more than 15 rounds without interruption are moved to a different location at random (more details [below](#shaded-food)).

-- **timeouts**: each bot has **3** seconds to return a valid move.
-If it doesn't return in time a random legal move is executed.
-At the 5th timeout the team is disqualified and the game is over.
+- **timeout**: each bot has **3** seconds to return a valid move.
+If it doesn't return in time the team is disqualified and the game is over.

 - **illegal moves**: if a bot returns an illegal move, the team is immediately disqualified and the game is over.